-Before starting work, we will begin by assessing the health of the client’s digital assets, among others.
-This allows us to establish a solid starting point, and determine the appropriate actions to be carried out, determine the right digital marketing strategy, and make a budget as close to reality as possible.
+Before starting work, as your digital marketer, we will begin by assessing the health of your business’s digital assets, among others.
+This allows us to establish a solid starting point, determine the appropriate actions to be carried out, determine the right digital marketing strategy, and make a budget as close to reality as possible.
 To carry out the initial audit accurately, we will tribute the process to two large factors:

 We determine and review what the competition is doing with their digital marketing spend.
 The will include analyzing all the types of ads and campaigns used according to the sector, sales funnels used, segmentation, keywords, etc – taking into account all their sources of traffic that drive traffic to their digital sales funnel.
 At this point, we will need to analyze if our competitors receive:

 - Traffic from social networks (SMM)

 With the data points established, we will have what we need to start shaping the right strategy.
 The idea is to achieve the objectives that the client is looking for

 * A very common misconception is to think that crafting a successful advertising campaign is very easy.
 For example, think that it is only to enter Facebook, click on the corresponding button and start receiving calls.
 If you think this, try running a campaign and you will see how quickly you lose money.

 When planning a cohesive marketing strategy, the following factors must be taken into account: